The efficient certification of knottedness and Thurston norm

+Some component $B$ of the parallelity bundle ${\cal B}$ may have vertical boundary containing a properly embedded product disc.
+This happens when a component of $\partial_v B$ neither is a properly embedded annulus nor lies wholly in $\partial M$.

-If any of these product discs intersects a u-suture, we attach a 2-handle along the u-suture, and enlarge ${\cal B}$ by including this 2-handle in the parallelity bundle.
-This may increase the complexity of the handle structure, but this is only a temporary problem, because all components of ${\cal B}$ will be later removed from the manifold.
+If any of these product discs intersects a u-suture of $\gamma'$, we attach a 2-handle along the u-suture, and enlarge ${\cal B}$ by including this 2-handle in the parallelity bundle.
+This may increase the complexity of the handle structure, but this is only a temporary problem, because all enlarged components of ${\cal B}$ will be later removed from the manifold.

-So suppose that a component $B$ of ${\cal B}$ has vertical boundary that intersects $\partial M$ but that is disjoint from all u-sutures.
-In this case, we may remove $B$.
+So suppose that a component $B$ of ${\cal B}$ has vertical boundary that contains a properly embedded product disc, even after $B$ has possibly been enlarged.
+In this case, we may remove $B$, as follows.
 The product discs and annuli in ${\rm cl}(\partial_v B - \partial M)$ become discs and annuli in the boundary of the new manifold, each of which contains a new arc of a suture.
 The reason that we may remove $B$ in this way is as follows.

 We can decompose along any product discs in ${\rm cl}(\partial_v B - \partial M)$, since these are allowable.
-If $B$ becomes detached from the remainder of $M$, we stop.
-If it is still attached, then we may also decompose along vertical product discs in $B$, until $B$ becomes a collection of collar neighbourhoods of the annuli in ${\rm cl}(\partial_v B - \partial M)$.
+If $B$ becomes detached from the remainder of $M'$, it is a product sutured manifold, and hence may be decomposed along product annuli and discs to a taut 3-ball.
+On the other hand, if $B$ is still attached to the remainder of $M'$, then we may also decompose along vertical product discs in $B$, until $B$ becomes a collection of collar neighbourhoods of the annuli in ${\rm cl}(\partial_v B - \partial M)$.
 We can then remove these collar neighbourhoods, without changing the homeomorphism type of the manifold.

-Thus, in this way, we may assume that every component of $\partial_v {\cal B}$ is a properly embedded annulus in $M$.
+Thus, in this way, we may assume that every component of $\partial_v {\cal B}$ either is a properly embedded annulus in $M'$ or lies wholly in $\partial M'$.
 All future modifications that we make will preserve this property.

 6pt {\caps 10.2.
 The boundary graph} 6pt

 In order to be able to decide which vertical boundary components of the parallelity bundle to cut along, we introduce two graphs.
 The first of these, the boundary graph, encodes the way that $\partial M'$ is cut into pieces by the parallelity bundle.
 The second graph, the connectivity graph, stores information about the way that the pieces of $M' - {\cal B}$ and ${\cal B}$ are connected together.